The following sad case shows that pleasure boating with too much alcohol can also become unpleasant boating.

 The court found that G. had not fully (explicitly) transferred authority.
 Although G. had stepped down as “de facto skipper” and the victim was behaving as “de facto skipper”, G. was still “authoritative skipper” within the meaning of the BPR.
 The court also ruled that the alcohol consumption was too high to properly operate the boat and G’s actions were judged to be significantly careless.
 G. was convicted of culpable homicide.

 The court, contrary to what was demanded by the prosecutor, did not impose a sentence on G.

 The judge considered the impact of the case sufficient punishment in itself.
 The prosecutor appealed and the Court of Appeal found a punishment to be appropriate, in addition to the forfeiture of G’s boat.
-The Court of Appeal imposed community service and a denial of the authority to operate ships (to be in charge of).
+The Court of Appeal imposed community service and a disqualification from operating (being in charge of) vessels.

 So you remain (almost) always responsible for your boaters!
 Just like behind the wheel of a car, a maximum alcohol level of 0.5 applies at the helm.
 A fine can be imposed for sailing under the influence of alcohol.
 In a serious case, the license can also be denied.